KRWCLASSIC/disdox.py/README.md

 # disdox.py
-Discord Doxxing Python script based on WebHooks and Pastebin for Windows
+Discord Doxxing Python (Recommended 3.11+) script based on WebHooks and Pastebin for Windows

 The script provides the user with the target's location, entire network configuration, PC and account names.